Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 Beautiful sounds and music, fantastic camera work are a few aspects Pi has to offer.
 The whole flashes, views through keyholes, the ants, the black and white filming intensifies the ordeal that is Pi.

 I liked the Jewish lettering and numbering system.
-Was especially fascinating with some awe defining comparisons and links to certain symbolic aspects within the Torah.
+Especially fascinating with some awe defining comparisons and links to certain symbolic aspects within the Torah.

 Darren Aronofsky has crafted a superb, psychological, analytical movie that spirals out of control to dizzying heights.
 Paranoia and madness soaked.